agrc/metadata-asset-tracking-tool/metadata/transportation/airport_locations.md

 ### What does the dataset represent?

 Each point on this dataset represents the location of an airport or heliport in Utah.
-Points were placed on or near the main structure of the airport.
+Points were placed on or near the main structure of the airport, runway, or helipad.
 The lan_fa_ty field indicates the type of landing facility.
 Other attributes in this dataset include [enplanement](https://www.faa.gov/airports/planning_capacity/passenger_allcargo_stats/passenger) numbers, usage statistics, and a unique facility ID number (locid).

 ### How was the dataset created?